wongjn/rikyako-translations/2020-04-11-instagram.md

+# Today Was Supposed to be The 1st Live Tour

 Today was supposed to be the day that the curtain would raise on the 1st live tour ‘Curtain raise’.

 You were all looking forward to it, weren't you.